Luna Fête artist incorporates creative coding, neural networks, and artificial intelligence into interactive installation

 AIGA New Orleans

-he audience spawned algorithmically-generated computer “cave paintings” that were embedded into the cave’s digital mesh.
+I caught up with creative coder and educator Jenna deBoisblanc to ask her a few questions about her 2016 Luna Fête artist installation, The Cave.
+It was a luminous, multidimensional, matrix-like, cave environment complete with expanding stalactites and stalagmites cleverly projected in the back of a retrofitted shipping container.
+The audience spawned algorithmically-generated computer “cave paintings” that were embedded into the cave’s digital mesh.
 The Cave, along with a number of other artists’ illuminated works, greatly expanded this year’s festival of light, and ran along Lafayette Street from Lafayette Square all the way down to the holiday festivities happening on Fulton Street.

 How did you conceptualize your installation?